 The human brain is made up of billions of neurons.
-Their chemical interaction in every moment of our lives generates electrical impulses that, even though they are infinitesimal, can be measured.
+Their chemical interactions generate electrical impulses that can be measured.

-BrainControl – Basic Communicator includes a sentence finder and a yes/ no/ don’t know selector.
-The interface scans between available options, utilizes just one thought to select the desired choice, and includes audio and visual feedback.
+BrainControl BCI Easy includes a sentence finder and a virtual keyboard.
+The user interface includes audio feedback for use by blind people.
 The pre-defined sentences in the sentence finder are completely customizable, including the addition of images, audio feedback and the creation of sub-menus.

-Future versions of BrainControl, which are currently under development, will include advanced communication (virtual keyboard, email, social networks, etc.), home automation and robotics.
+Future versions of BrainControl AAC, which are currently under development, will include advanced communication functionalities (email, social networks, etc.), home automation and robotics.
 Working prototypes are already available, including multimodal interaction methods (BCI, Eye tracking, gestures, etc.).